jacym/fbai2-twitchbot/README.md

 An automated moderator service using Wit AI for Twitch live chat.
 Initially built for Facebook Hackathon.

 ## Setup

+Note: sometimes wit doesn't initialize with the pipenv.
+Eun `pipenv install wit` before the following to make sure its installed.

 ### Full Twitch Setup
 #### Requirements:
 - Python 3.8